 Edit a row and choose a file to attach.
 You may upload a new file, or choose a previously uploaded file.

-For batch fields:
+For molecule/entity or batch fields:

 Bulk file import

-For both batch fields and protocol readout definitions, multiple files can be attached during a single import by uploading a compressed file (ZIP format) containing all the file attachments, along with the data import file.
+For molecule/entity fields, batch fields and protocol readout definitions, multiple files can be attached during a single import by uploading a compressed file (ZIP format) containing all the file attachments, along with the data import file.
 In order to associate the correct attached file to the correct readout row, the data import file needs to include an additional column or field containing the attached file names.

 Create a CSV import file which contains all of the data to be imported: